WeaponizedAutismDev/ATH0GramDesktop/README.md

 ![ATH0Gram Logo](.github/ATH0Gram.png)

-Personal Mod of Auygram for my own use and experimentation.
+A personal mod of Auygram Desktop for my own use and experimentation.

 ## Features